Boguko River

 The Boguko River (Ilog Boguko; Suba sa Boguko) is a stream located in Sibagat, Agusan del Sur, Caraga Region, Philippines.
 It is a tributary of the larger Wawa River with headwaters located in the mountain boundaries of Sibagat and the Province of Surigao del Sur.

 Etymology

 The Boguko River got its name from the native word bagako, which means "mysterious".
-According to oral history from early inhabitants of the place, mostly manobo natives, the place where the river is located had made few stories of mysterious disappearance of people and animals, which is why they called the place Bagako River.
+According to oral history from early inhabitants of the place, mostly Manobos, the place where the river is located had made few stories of mysterious disappearance of people and animals, which is why they called the place Bagako.
 Variant forms and spelling of Bagako or in other native languages exist such as Bagoko and its present name Boguko.

 Geography

 The Boguko River is situated approximately 8.779840, 125.711982 in the island of Mindanao.
 Terrain elevation at these coordinates is estimated 719 metres above sea level.

 The Boguko River headwaters originate from the Diwata Mountain Range of Barangays Banagbanag and New Tubigon where its mouth located in Barangay Magsaysay joins with the larger Wawa River.
 The Wawa River is the largest and longest river in the town and a tributary river to the Agusan River.